 The flexible design options of open showers continue to inspire homeowners wanting to remodel a master bathroom.
 If you choose this kind of shower, plan ventilation in the shower to prevent humidity from affecting other bathroom surfaces.

 Many homeowners choose luxury showers over tubs in bathroom remodels because the showers take up less space, provide multiple types of water massage, and remove the hazard of stepping up and into a tub for aging homeowners.
 A television is a luxury item that makes time in the bathroom more enjoyable.

-Shower benches and shelves don't have to be elaborate.
+Shower benches don't have to be elaborate.
 A piece of tile cut into a triangle and mounted a few feet off the floor in a corner can store shower supplies or give you a leg up when shaving.

 Showers shared by multiple users can benefit from customized sprays.
 Many high-end shower systems offer a single-control, programmable push-button module for selecting water temperature and specifying the operation of showerheads, body sprays, and pulsation intervals.
 For more affordable customization, try handheld showers and slide bars that make shower height optimal for each user.